Connectslide121/password-input-component/README.md

 ## Styling

-The PasswordInput component can be styled using CSS.
+The Password Input Component can be styled using CSS.
 Here are the classes you can target:

 - **.password-input**: The class for the input field.
 - **.password-tooltip**: The class for the tooltip.
 Must use `!important` to override the following default styles: